 This could not be happening!

 “You can’t do this!”
 She shouted.
 Her tone became desperate as his hand roamed lower to between her thighs.
-At the first rip of fabric, she was heading into full-blown hysterics.
+At the first rip of fabric that jerked her hips forward, she was headed into full-blown hysterics.

 “GREGOR!”
 Joana growled.
 Her tone was filled with rage.
-Leila’s eyes immediately found to her sister who stood at the doorway.
-She was already heading toward them.
+Leila’s eyes immediately found her sister who stood in the doorway.
+She was already rushing toward them.

 “Leave!”
 Gregor commanded harshly.
 Joana abruptly stopped, and it was clear she was fighting the command’s effects.
 An Alpha’s word could not be defied without consequences.
-Leila tried desperately to jerk away again, and Joana forced herself the last foot toward them, quite obviously struggling from defying him.
+Leila tried desperately to jerk away again, and Joana forced herself the last foot toward them.
+She was quite obviously struggling from defying him.
 She grabbed Leila’s arm and yanked back, hard.

 Gregor’s eyes turned wolf-glazed and dangerous as he shot Joana a furious look.
 Leila took advantage of his loosened grip and shoved away.
 His lethal gaze turned back to her.